Maintenance In Your Apartment

 There is no service charge for repairs that are the result of ordinary wear and tear, but if negligence is involved (i.e. allowing food to go down the kitchen drain) then the maintenance hourly rate will be charged.

 While CSCC does provide emergency maintenance service, it costs extra for the cooperative to do so.
-An emergency maintenance request call should only be made when property or people may be endangered (i.e. a plugged toilet is an emergency) if action is not taken at once.
-For after-hours emergency maintenance service, call (612) 378-0219.
+An emergency maintenance request call should only be made when property or people may be endangered if action is not taken at once.
+Emergency events include, but are not limited to: plumbing failure, plumbing backup, loss of heat, loss of electricity, or appliance failure.
+If there is an emergency event, a telephone call is necessary instead of a maintenance ticket.
+For emergency maintenance service, call (612) 378-0219.

-All sightings of rodents or bugs in apartments must be reported immediately, and if possible a sample brought to the CSCC Office.
-There is no cost to the resident to have an apartment treated for pests, except for the extermination of bedbugs.
-When an apartment has a problem, neighboring apartments may be treated as well to prevent the spread of any pests.
+All sightings of rodents or bugs in apartments should be reported immediately, and if possible a sample brought to the CSCC office, so efforts to stop an infestation to neighboring apartments can begin.
+CSCC has a contract with a pest control provider that visits the complex twice a month to treat apartments as necessary.
+There is no cost to the resident and often neighboring apartments may be treated as well.

-Pests, especially roaches, multiply and spread rapidly such that under no circumstances will CSCC management accept excuses for refusing to comply with extermination policies.
+Pests, especially roaches, multiply and spread rapidly.
+Residents must be proactive in reporting and complying with treatment.
 Willful failure to report pests, failure to comply with the notice, or failure to keep the apartment in a manner that is clean and sanitary will result in eviction.

 - Dispose of food scraps in the garbage after use

 - Wipe down counters after cooking is completed